bluenote-1577/skani/README.md

 skani dist --qi -q query1.fa -r ref1.fa
 ```

 `dist` computes ANI/AAI between all queries and all references.
-If aligned fraction for the two genomes (see Outputs) is
-than 15% for ANI or 5% for AAI, no output is given.
+If the resulting aligned fraction for the two genomes (see Outputs) is < 15% for ANI or 5% for AAI, no output is given.
 With skani default parameters, this means that only computations
 with > ~85% ANI and > ~60% AAI are output.

 `dist` loads all reference and query genomes into memory.